-You have finally made it!
-You have bought a property for your business; you have been comfortably trading for a while; you regularly make payments … and then all of a sudden you discover you don’t own your property.
-That the person who handled the sale registered the property in their name and they have decided to claim it and sell it on to someone else.
+You have finally achieved the great Australian dream!
+You have bought a house, you have been happily living in it for a while; you regularly make payments … and then all of a sudden you discover you don’t own your house.
+That the person who handled the sale registered the deeds to your house in their name and they have now decided to claim it and sell it on to someone else.

 Your website URL or domain name is your virtual real estate and is as precious as your bricks and mortar building.
 However, there are loads of ways that your domain name can legitimately end up being owned by someone outside your business.

-Most people don’t know much about domain name registration – they just trust their web developer to register their domain name (URL) on their behalf.
-However, if the web developer neglected by either malice or simple oversight to transfer the ownership to you once registered, you may discover that your domain name is actually registered in the name of the web company and not yours.
+Most people don’t know much about domain name registration – they just trust their web designer to register their domain name (URL) on their behalf.
+However, if the web designer by malice, ignorance or simple oversight neglected to transfer the ownership to you once registered, you may discover that your domain name is actually registered in the name of the web company and not yours.

-Your domain name is valuable intellectual property (ip).
+Also, your domain name is valuable intellectual property (IP).
 If you wish to sell your business, it has value and needs to be transferred with the sale of your business.
 If you don’t have control of that asset, it will affect your sale price and process.